-June is Alzheimer’s Awareness Month, a time set aside to learn more about the disease commonly referred to as the thief of a person’s mind.
-Alzheimer’s disease is a progressive brain disorder affecting millions of individuals worldwide and characterized by the gradual decline of a person’s cognitive functions, memory loss and behavioral changes.
+Alzheimer’s, the disease commonly referred to as the thief of a person’s mind, is a progressive brain disorder affecting millions of individuals worldwide and is characterized by the gradual decline of a person’s cognitive functions, memory loss and behavioral changes.
 Alzheimer’s is a challenging disease that profoundly impacts individuals, families and society as a whole, which is why it is important to understand the warning signs, risk factors and progression of the disease.

 The onset of Alzheimer’s disease, many times, is subtle.
 Those showing early signs may display symptoms, such as mild forgetfulness and difficulty recalling recent events or conversations.
 This is another reason why regular visits to a family practice provider are vital as men and women age.
 A medical provider who sees a patient regularly builds a relationship where conversations about memory loss are more comfortable.